giamic/dataiku/README.md

-# dataiku
+# Admittance test Dataiku

-admittance test dataiku
+To start, unzip the files in us_census_full.zip